WALK 24 - Walking Sherlock Holmes' London

 Bond Street

 Where we are currently is now named New Bond Street.
 Bond Street was originally owned by the man who built it, Thomas Bond, and dates from 1686.
 At the start of the 1700's an extension to the Street was started, which finished in 1720.
-The original Bond Street became Old Bond Street, and the extension became New Bond Street.
-In the Holmes stories it is just referred to as Bond Street.
+The original Bond Street became Old Bond Street (which is now a 173 metre southern continuation from New Bond Street to Picadilly), and the newer northern extension to Oxford Street became New Bond Street.
+In the Holmes stories it is all just referred to as Bond Street.

 Bond Street appears in the stories "Silver Blaze", “The Sign of Four” and "The Hound of the Baskervilles".
 The following extract is from Silver Blaze, where Holmes investigates the disappearance of a champion racehorse and the murder of its trainer on a lonely moor.